eoscostarica/sample-nodeos-configs/network-boot-lab.md

     $ chmod 755 genesis_start.sh
     $ ./genesis_start.sh
     ```
-Once the previous command were executed, the genesis node that will bring **eosio** as a name will be able to:
+Once the previous commands are executed, the genesis node with **eosio** as its name will be able to:
 1. Produce blocks
 1. Listen HTTP requests at `SPECIFIED_GENESIS_NODE_IP:8888`
 1. Listen connection requests with other nodes at `SPECIFIED_GENESIS_NODE_IP:9010`